hirsimaki-markus/importmonkey/readme.md

 ```

 # Why?
 Sometimes you need a specific structure to, for example, test and build a package from the same source.
+So one must make
+a relative import, or a sibling import, or a parent import, or an absolute import.

 # Development details